yuipcheng/JpegToMp4/README.md

 # JpegToMp4
-This is a command line utility to convert jpeg files to a single mp4 based on the file name of the pictures.
+This is a command line utility to join multiple jpeg files to a single mp4 video with sequential file names of the pictures.
 Best suited with jpeg files produced by Foscam but can be easily modified to work with any file name/attribute formats.

 # Road Map